Creating your own magazines can be really fun, but it can also be a daunting process if you’re not sure where to begin.

 Magazines can be lengthy documents and also, unlike books, run into repeat issues.
 Both of these facts mean that it’s essential to keep your magazine design as recyclable as possible.

 What do I mean by recyclable?
-Aside from creating elements you can repeat across large sections of your magazine using master pages, such as page numbers and running headers, you should also have elements of your magazine design that you can quickly and easily copy and ‘recycle’ across multiple pages.
+Aside from creating elements you can repeat across large sections of your magazine using parent pages, such as page numbers and running headers, you should also have elements of your magazine design that you can quickly and easily copy and ‘recycle’ across multiple pages.

 This magazine template is a great example of how effective it can be to recycle elements.
 Here, a geometric tile-like pattern is repeated across many of the pages, rendered in color against plain backgrounds or white against photos.
 Teamed with consistent font styling (in InDesign, go to Window > Styles > Character Styles to define type styles), the result is polished and pulled together.